JetBrains/marketplace-docs/topics/paid-plugins-general-info/legal-agreements.md

 ## 1. JetBrains Marketplace Developer Agreement

-This is an agreement between a plugin developer (or plugin vendor) and JetBrains covering all aspects of publishing the plugin to the Marketplace and (optionally) selling it via JetBrains.
+It is an agreement between a plugin developer (or plugin vendor) and JetBrains covering all aspects of publishing the plugin to the Marketplace and (optionally) selling it via JetBrains.
 This document includes all terms and conditions related to business between the vendor (developer) and JetBrains.

 You can find a document here: [https://plugins.jetbrains.com/legal/developer-agreement](https://plugins.jetbrains.com/legal/developer-agreement)